Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Reflections on Discipline and Daily Practice.md

 As in all [[Apparent Polarities]], there exists a [[Higher Perspective]] that properly integrates and orders them both, in right [[Balance]] and [[Proportion]], within itself.
 From this [[Highest Perspective]], Discipline is an aspect of Freedom, Freedom is an aspect of Discipline, and both are an aspect of and unified by the [[Spirit]] of the [[One]].

-The [[Way]], always and eternally, is mediated by the [[Spirit]] that enables us to [[Walk The Line]] between opposing forces towards [[Heaven]], while avoiding the [[Hell]] that lies in an excess of either.
+The [[Way]], always and eternally, is mediated by the [[Spirit]] that enables us to [[Walk The Line]] between opposing forces towards [[Heaven]], while avoiding the [[Hell]] that lies in an excess of deviation off the Path in any direction.

 ____

-In 2022 and 2023, I manifested an imbalance of Freedom at the expense of Discipline as I grappled with the trauma, healing, and redemptive goodness of our descent through the Underworld and reemergence.
+In 2022 and 2023, I manifested an imbalance of Freedom at the expense of Discipline as I grappled with the pain, healing, and redemptive goodness of our descent through the Underworld and reemergence.

 In 2024, my Intention is to manifest a greater degree of Discipline, Structure, Order and [[Daily Practice]] to anchor individual and collective [[Progress]] in the [[Way]] towards [[The Goal]].